- Why is it important not to dispose of unwanted clothing?

-Planet Aid currently funds sustainable development projects in Belize, Botswana, Brazil, Democratic Republic of Congo, Ecuador, Guinea Bissau, India, Laos, Mozambique, South Africa, and Zimbabwe.
+Planet Aid funds sustainable development projects in Brazil, Democratic Republic of Congo, India, Mozambique, South Africa, and Zimbabwe.
 We also support other charitable organizations in the United States, which you can read about on our local pages.

 Where in the United States is the company located?

-We are currently servicing Massachusetts, Rhode Island, Connecticut, New Hampshire, Vermont, Maine, New York, New Jersey, Pennsylvania, Delaware, Maryland, Washington D.C., Virginia, West Virginia, North Carolina, South Carolina, Michigan, Ohio, Kansas, Missouri, and California.
+We are currently servicing Massachusetts, Rhode Island, Connecticut, New Hampshire, New York, New Jersey, Pennsylvania, Delaware, Maryland, Washington D.C., Virginia, West Virginia, Ohio, Indiana, Kansas, and Missouri.

 How much money goes to charity and how much is used for fundraising?

-Our expenses are broken down into three basic categories: program services, fundraising and development, and general and administrative.
-The latter two categories only make up 15% of Planet Aid’s total budget, meaning 85% of our monetary resources go towards our recycling program (62%) and charitable causes (38%).
-In 2015, Planet Aid gave more than $7 million in funding to charitable causes.
+Planet Aid's expenses are broken down into three basic categories: charitable activities (program services), fundraising and development, and general and administrative.
+The latter two categories make up 15% of Planet Aid’s total budget, meaning 85% of our monetary resources go towards charitable activities.

-Has Planet Aid undergone review or investigation by a credible outside authority?
+Has Planet Aid undergone review by a credible outside authority?

 Planet Aid has been accredited by the Better Business Bureau's Wise Giving Alliance and is registered with the U.S. Agency for International Development as a Private Voluntary Organization.
-For more information, please see Planet Aid's annual report and IRS 990.
+Planet Aid is also registered with GuideStar and has received the seal of transparency.
+For more information, please see Planet Aid's annual report.